 For more information, consult the NIHB Client Reimbursement Question and Answer page.

 To obtain a print version of the NIHB Client Reimbursement Request Form, contact the nearest Regional Office, or a local First Nations and Inuit Health Authority.

-A written explanation of the decision taken will be provided to the recipient, or representative, at each level of the appeal process.
+A written explanation of the decision taken will be provided to the client or parent/legal guardian, at each level of the appeal process.